intuitibits/ease/README.md

 vagrant up
 ```

-**Important:** Please note that you will lose any customizations you may have made to the EASE VM, so do not update unless you want to keep your changes.
+**Important:** Please note that you will lose any customizations you may have made to the EASE VM by re-creating it using the steps above.
+So, do not update unless you want to keep your changes.

 ## Attaching external adapters to EASE